SeifBenayed/Stella/Readme.md

 # Stella - AI-agent for beta tester

 **Description:**
-Stella is an open-source platform that provides AI-agents with distinct personalities to .
+Stella is an open-source platform that provides AI-agents with distinct personalities to test and review your app .
 These virtual testers deliver instant, unbiased feedback on your digital products, making beta testing accessible, efficient, and scalable.
 Features

 **Flow:**